Why West Georgia?

-- A partnership with the Georgia Humanities Council to collaborate on a range of projects, including the Smithsonian Museum on Main Street program and the New Georgia Encyclopedia.
+- A partnership with Georgia Humanities to collaborate on a range of projects, including the Smithsonian Museum on Main Street program and the New Georgia Encyclopedia.

-- A partnership with the National Park Service Southeast Regional Office through the Piedmont South Atlantic Coast Cooperative Ecosystems Study Unit (PSAC CESU), which includes archival and other National Park Service parks.
+- A partnership with the National Park Service Southeast Regional Office through the Piedmont South Atlantic Coast Cooperative Ecosystems Study Unit (PSAC CESU), which includes archival and other National Park History Projects.

-- Our Museum Studies program with the Atlanta History Center, begun in 2000, that allows students to learn from the museum staff and undertake real-world projects at the AHC
+- Our Museum Studies program with the Atlanta History Center, begun in 2000, that allows students to learn from museum staff and undertake real-world projects at the AHC.

 - In addition to offering valuable “hands-on” work experiences, our popular graduate research assistantships at the Center for Public History also include a tuition waiver and a monthly stipend.